zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `automatic_log`
 ----------------------
-    Changes to wiki pages are logged to make the revision history for an article available in the user interface.
+    Some changes to wiki pages are logged to make the revision history for an article available in the user interface.

     **Question**: Is this description useful/accurate?